everactive/network-manager/README.md

   $ ./run-tests

-The script will create an image via ubuntu-image and make it available to spread by copying it to ~/.spread/qemu
+The script will create an image via ubuntu-image and make it available to spread by copying it to ~/.spread/qemu or ~/snap/spread/<version>/.spread/qemu depending on if you're using a local spread version or the one from the snap.

 If you want to see more verbose debugging output of spread run